Examination Board: AQA

 GCE economics looks at the fundamental forces which affect our lives, such as employment, prices, international trade and poverty.
 Economists are often in healthy debate with each other over these issues.
 It is this controversy which makes economics lively and interesting and which allows candidates the opportunity to make their own judgements and form their own opinions.
-The course is structured according to four units.
+The course consists of the following topics:

 Individuals, firms, markets and market failure

 Economic methodology and the economic problem

 Price determination in a competitive market

 Perfect competition, imperfectly competitive markets and monopoly

 The distribution of income and wealth: poverty and inequality